-OPIL has a long track record of operations in the paper industry, with presence in both, tissue paper and printing and writing paper (PWP), whereby it is among the leading domestic players in the tissue paper segment.
-Over the years, the company has taken various initiatives to improve operational efficiency.
-In the past, the company had received approval to create a concrete barrage on river Sone to ensure complete water security, and the same is also constructed to increase water storage capacity to 4.546 million cubic metre, which is expected to eliminate the risk of water scarcity-related plant stoppage.
+OPIL has a long track record of operations in the paper industry, with presence in, tissue paper, and printing and writing paper (PWP); it is among the leading domestic players in the tissue paper segment.
+Over the years, the company has taken initiatives to improve operational efficiency.
+In the past, the company received approval to create a concrete barrage on river Sone to ensure complete water security, and increase water storage capacity to 4.546 million cubic metre, which is expected to eliminate the risk of water scarcity-related plant stoppage.
 The company has planted saplings to support its raw material requirements.
-It is planning to source its entire wood requirement through local farmers within the next four to five years, ensuring raw material availability and better profitability through reduction in cost.
+It is planning to source its entire wood requirement through local farmers within the next four to five years, ensuring raw material availability and better profitability through cost reduction.
 The company implemented a project to increase its pulping capacity, ECF bleaching, new recovery boiler (600 tonne per day [TPD])/evaporator [150 TPD]) to improve its operating efficiency.
-It is also planning to modernise, debottleneck its production capacity to improve the production efficiency with a capex of around ₹475 crore, which is to be incurred in the next two years.
+It is also planning to modernise, debottleneck its production capacity to improve production efficiency with a capex of around ₹475 crore, which is to be incurred in the next two years.

-Moderation in financial performance in 9MFY24 after improving significantly in FY23
+Moderating financial performance in 9MFY24 after improving significantly in FY23

-In FY23, OPIL's total operating income (TOI) registered a growth of 61% y-o-y and stood at ₹942.95 crore against ₹585.65 crore in FY22.
-The increase was both due to increase in sales volume and realisations.
-With improvement in demand due to the receding impact of the pandemic, the capacity utilisation improved to 74% in FY23 from 66% in FY22.
+In FY23, OPIL's total operating income (TOI) registered a growth of 61% y-o-y and stood at ₹942.96 crore against ₹585.65 crore in FY22.
+The increase was due to increase in sales volume and realisations.
+With improvement in demand due to receding impact of the pandemic, capacity utilisation improved to 74% in FY23 from 66% in FY22.
 On the back of higher sales realisations, the company's PBILDT margin also improved to 17.18% in FY23 as compared to -2.87% in FY22.

-However, in 9MFY24, the company reported decline in its TOI y-o-y to ₹589.58 crore as compared to ₹684.48 crore in 9MFY23.
+However, in 9MFY24, the company reported decline in its TOI Y-o-Y to ₹589.58 crore as compared to ₹684.48 crore in 9MFY23.
 This decline was due to subdued demand and plant shut-down of about 30 days for alignment of enhanced pulping capacity with existing unit and lower sales price realisation for PWP due to cheaper imports.
-The performance for caustic soda also remained modest in 9MFY24 in view of demand slowdown from the user industries.
+The performance for caustic soda also remained modest in 9MFY24 in view of demand slowdown from the user industries and increased supply considering higher capacities and imports.